Die Stamping - Cloisonne - Hard Enameling

 The production method for manufacturing coloured cloisonne or hard enamel lapel pin badges is die stamping.
 The techiniques used for custom logo cufflinks is very similar, in the fact both products would be die struck with your logos profile including all raised / recessed surface detail.
 The only difference for enamel pins is we would add an outline to your logo to form an outer edge for the enamel to be encased.
 All enamel badges and cufflinks would then be baked then left to set hard, ground down, buffed ready to polish then gold or silver plated to suit.

 Laser Cutting - Engraving

 The production techniques used to manufacturer some logo designs are Laser cutting, (also known as laser profiling) and Laser Engraving.
 These production processes are incredibly flexible.
 We can cut and engrave virtually any logo design in a variety of flat metal, wood and acrylic sheet materials.
 High powered Industrial Lasers are used to cut different materials, and specialist lasers for the engraving.
 Digital tooling enables low cost, rapid turnaround of prototypes and mass production.
 Design modifications are accommodated quickly and inexpensively.
-Tool set up fees range from £150 for laser cut metal designs, (if your order is more than £150 the set up fee is discounted.)
+Tool set up fees range from £150 for laser cut metal designs, (if your order is more than £150 the set up fee is discounted to £100.)
 Our customers CAD / design data is imported to allow cut simulation and sheet layout optimisation, ensuring we have a quick response to enquiries.

 A hole cut with a laser has an entry diameter minimally larger than the exit diameter, creating a slightly tapered hole.
 The minimum internal radius for slot corners is 0.2mm.
 Unlike stamping, the normal design rules regarding minimum wall thickness, minimum hole size (as a percentage of material thickness) does not apply.